Four players, two teams — You & North vs East & West.

 Leading with the Yas can flush out opponents' (and teammate's) trumps.

-Plan for Shtoch (the last trick) — it is worth 10 points.
+Plan for Shtoch (the last trick) — it is worth 10pts.

-Declare your sequences and Bella!
+Declare your sequences!
 Otherwise you miss out on big points.